harness/harness-cd-community/README.md

-:warning: This project was deprecated in Dec 2023.
+:warning: This project was retired in Dec 2023.